GeekFunkLabs/squishbox/docs/userguide.rst

 * **Front jack** = MIDI Out
 * **Rear jack** = MIDI In

-(When viewed from the front, these appear on the left and right sides respectively.)
+(When viewed face-on, MIDI In is on the right.)

 The PCB silkscreen also identifies each port.